RajivManivannan/Android-Retrofit/README.md

 # Android-Retrofit
-Exploring: Retrofit - REST Client Implementation for Android
+Exploring: Retrofit - REST Client Implementation with GSON for Android